Michel David-Weill: Personal life

 In 1956, David-Weill married Hélène Marie Lehideux, daughter of Robert Lehideux.
-They had four children: Béatrice, married first to Bertrand de Villeneuve Bargemont and then to Édouard Stern; Cécile, married to Emmanuel Renom de La Baume; and Nathalie, married to Olivier Merveilleux du Vignaux and Agathe David-Weill.
+They had four children: Béatrice, married first to Bertrand de Villeneuve Bargemont and then to Édouard Stern; Cécile, married to Emmanuel Renom de La Baume; Nathalie, married to Olivier Merveilleux du Vignaux; and Agathe, married to Pierre Mordacq.
 (See the entry in French Wikipedia, Famille David-Weill.)

 He was honored by the government of France, made a Commander of the Legion of Honor and a Commander of Ordre des Arts et des Lettres, the nation's highest cultural honor.

 Michel David-Weill died at his home in Manhattan on June 16, 2022, at the age of 89.